William Carbonaro1

 Sir Patrick Desmond William Cable-Alexander, 8th Bt. was born on 19 April 1936.1 He is the son of Sir Desmond William Lionel Cable-Alexander, 7th Bt. and Mary Jane O'Brien.2 He married, firstly, Diana Frances Rogers, daughter of Colonel Paul Heberden Rogers, on 9 December 1961.1 He and Diana Frances Rogers were divorced in 1976.1 He married, secondly, Jane Mary Lewis, daughter of Anthony Arthur Gough Lewis, in 1976.1

-Sir Patrick Desmond William Cable-Alexander, 8th Bt. was educated at Downside School, Bath, Somerset, England.1 He was educated at Royal Military Academy, Sandhurst, Berkshire, England.1 He gained the rank of Lieutenant-Colonel in the service of the Royal Scots Dragoon Guards (Carabiniers and Greys).1 He was Assistant Military Attaché in 1968 at British Embassy, Saigon, Vietnam.1 He was commanding officer of the Duke of Lancaster's Own Yeomanry between 1978 and 1980.1 He was Bursar and Clerk of Council between 1984 and 1998 at Lancing College, Lancing, Sussex, England.1 He succeeded to the title of 8th Baronet Alexander, of Belcamp, co.
-Dublin [U.K., 1809] in 1988.1 He was Director of Administration of the Institute of Optometry in 1999.1 He lived in 2003 at 15 Cambridge Road, Worthing, Sussex, England.1
+He was educated at Downside School, Bath, Somerset, EnglandG.1 He was educated at Royal Military Academy, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Lieutenant-Colonel in the Royal Scots Dragoon Guards (Carabiniers and Greys.)1 He was Assistant Military Attaché in 1968 at British Embassy, Saigon, VietnamG.1 He was commanding officer of the Duke of Lancaster's Own Yeomanry between 1978 and 1980.1 He was Bursar and Clerk of Council between 1984 and 1998 at Lancing College, Lancing, Sussex, EnglandG.1 He succeeded as the 8th Baronet Alexander, of Belcamp, co.
+Dublin [U.K., 1809] in 1988.1 He was Director of Administration of the Institute of Optometry in 1999.1 He lived in 2003 at 15 Cambridge Road, Worthing, Sussex, EnglandG.1

 Children of Sir Patrick Desmond William Cable-Alexander, 8th Bt. and Diana Frances Rogers